AndersDJohnson/redux-reducer-async/README.md

 })
 ```

+### Custom Action Types

+You can provide custom action types.

-To support [`redux-promise`][redux-promise], which uses same the action type for success and error cases,
+For example, to support [`redux-promise`][redux-promise], which uses same the action type for success and error cases (though it does not provide a loading action),
 you can use `finalActionType`:

 ```js